 I used to think I had to have everything figured out in life.
 But I’ve recently realized that it’s okay to not know where I’m heading next, as long as where I end up makes me happy.
 Our paths are not permanent, nor do we ever stop building them.
-I'm looking forward to dedicating my life to marriage and family therapy and health journalism.
+I am excited to dedicate my life to health journalism.

 Cayla Keiser is a writer specializing in health, wellness, profile, and multimedia storytelling.
-Her work has been published on Sharecare and Reporter, Rochester Institute of Technology's fully student-run magazine where she served as the Editor in Chief.
-In the future, Cayla plans to work as a marriage and family therapist and health journalist.
+Her work has been published on Verywell Fit, Family, and Mind, Sharecare, and Reporter, RIT's fully student-run magazine where she served as the Editor in Chief.
+Cayla's plans are to work as a full-time health journalist and editor.

 Verywell Family is an award-winning, modern resource that supports you through all the stages of pregnancy and parenthood.
 We take a human approach to health and wellness content and reach more than 140 million readers annually.